JayBotsa/LyreBird-EDi/README.md

    “3 = tip”. → Ping owner.
 No script.
 Just truth crossing a line.

-4. **Response** – owner or Grok sends back one bit: `D7:ON`.
+4. **Response** – owner or Grok sends back one bit: `D7:1`.
    Pump wakes.
-Next pulse confirms.
-Loop closed.
+Next pulse confirms. (only if needed to verify, else be assured all is well -hearbeat confirms) Loop closed.
 35 ms round-trip.

 No polling.
 No database.
 No battery drain.
 Truth lives.
 You live.